 Use the shichimi togarashi to add a dash of colour and a fiery kick to dishes such as udon noodles and spicy tuna sushi rolls, or use it to season grilled meat, edamame bean salads, or even just a bowl of plain rice.

-Ingredients: Chilli pepper, black sesame seed, white sesame seed, citrus (Yuzu) peel, ginger, dried seaweed, japanese pepper.
+Ingredients: chilli pepper, black sesame seed, white sesame seed, citrus (yuzu) peel, ginger, dried seaweed, Japanese pepper (with pepper of possible different origin).

 These summary details have been prepared for information purposes only, and are designed to enhance your shopping experience on the Sous Chef website.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for your reading the product packaging and label prior to use.
 You should note that products and their ingredients are subject to change.